 A Canadian canoe sprint powerhouse whose dominance was so complete she forced the Olympic program to include her event for women.

-Laurence Vincent Lapointe didn't just race in canoe sprint; she owned it for a decade.
+Laurence Vincent Lapointe won eleven world championship gold medals in canoe sprint, dominating the discipline for a decade.
 Hailing from Trois-Rivières, Quebec, she took up the sport as a child and quickly revealed a prodigious talent.
-In a discipline long dominated by men, she became the undeniable face of women's canoeing, amassing a staggering eleven world championship gold medals.
-Her sheer excellence became the central argument for gender equity in the sport.
-Her journey, however, was punctuated by a devastating setback in 2019—a provisional doping suspension for a contaminated supplement, which she fought and overturned, missing the world championships but proving her integrity.
-Her perseverance was ultimately rewarded with Olympic history: when women's C-1 and C-2 events finally debuted in Tokyo 2020, she claimed silver and bronze, cementing her legacy as a pioneer who raced for gold and for change.
+In a sport long dominated by men, her excellence became the central argument for gender equity.
+A provisional doping suspension in 2019 for a contaminated supplement was overturned, though she missed the world championships.
+When women's C-1 and C-2 events debuted at the Tokyo 2020 Olympics, she claimed silver and bronze, racing for gold and for change.

 1981–1996